-This webinar series connects scientists from around the world to engage students and learners of all ages.
+Science Show & Share is a webinar series that connects scientists from around the world to engage students and learners of all ages.
 Each webinar includes a 20-minute presentation followed by 20 minutes of Q&A. Explore our recommended learning materials or video recordings on the event page.

-The international community office is committed to supporting polar early-career scientists through networking, community-building, and community support.
+PSECCO is an international community office committed to supporting polar early-career scientists through networking, community-building, and community support.

-Learn what CEEE has to offer around Geomagnetism with resources about space weather, Earth’s magnetosphere, and the magnetic fields around you.
+Geomagnetism offers resources about space weather, Earth’s magnetosphere, and the magnetic fields around you.

 Learn strategies to help students process climate-related emotions, build resilience, and inspire positive action and emotional well-being with CEEE's climate mental health resources.